HexaField/decentralized-agent-coding-framework/IMPLEMENTATION_PLAN.md

  - Swappability: change vector store (FAISS -> Weaviate) and LLM provider (Ollama -> cloud) via config only; no code changes.
  - DI fidelity: unit tests pass with in-memory fakes; prod runs with real providers using same interfaces.
  - Interop: context data export/import succeeds; provider errors map to shared taxonomy.
+ - Spec Kit: orchestrator can run a dry-run /plan and /tasks producing artifacts in SPEC_KIT_WORKDIR, with metrics and logs recorded; mutating runs require a feature branch or explicit override.

 ---